-In an interview with XaaS Journal, AJ Singh, VP of Product Management at NinjaRMM, offered advice to technology solutions providers (TSPs) looking to streamline their customers’ business operations and improve security this year.
+In an interview with XaaS Journal, AJ Singh, VP of Product Management at NinjaRMM, offered advice to technology solutions providers (TSPs) looking to streamline their customers’ business operations and improve security.

 Please explain why a solid BDR strategy is crucial to businesses adapting to remote work.

 Of course, no one could have predicted a global pandemic triggering an unprecedented rush to remote work.
 The dramatic increase in companies’ footprint of devices that must be managed and have files backed up has rocked small and large organizations alike.
-However, we still find that those further along their digital transformation were likelier to come out the other side stronger.
+However, we still find that those further along their digital transformation were likelier to emerge stronger.

 What are the most important things for businesses to include in their BDR strategies?